-- Serve egg salad on top of bread, rice cakes, pita or in a wrap or with crackers.
+- Serve egg salad on top of bread, rice cakes, in a pita or tortilla wrap or with crackers.

-- Air fryer method – Set the temp to 250ºF and cooked eggs for 16 minutes.
+- Air fryer method – Set the temp to 250ºF and cook eggs for 16 minutes.

 - Instant Pot method – Place eggs on a trivet, add 1 cup of water and select Pressure Cook for 5 minutes, then vent immediately.

-- Oven method – Bake eggs for 25 minutes at 325°F. With all options, it’s important to immerse the eggs in a bath of ice water immediately afterwards to stop the cooking.
+- Oven method – Bake eggs for 25 minutes at 325°F. With all options, it’s important to immerse the eggs in a bath of ice water immediately afterwards to stop the cooking process.
 Leave in ice bath for about 15 minutes to chill.
 Then peel and chop the eggs.